Am I responsible for any tax liabilities or fines from years I didn’t file because of this unauthorized partnership? – North Carolina

 Apply the Law

 Under North Carolina law, a taxpayer is responsible for state income tax on their own income, and penalties can apply if required returns are not filed or tax is unpaid.
-However, tax agencies will generally correct accounts when someone is falsely reported on returns (identity theft or unauthorized filing).
+However, tax agencies may correct accounts when someone is falsely reported on returns (for example, identity theft or unauthorized filing), depending on the facts and proof provided.
 Co-ownership of real estate and participation in a partition action do not, by themselves, create a partnership or a flow‑through tax liability.
 In a partition case, mediation supervised through the Clerk of Superior Court’s process can be used to resolve related disputes and include settlement terms that protect you, such as indemnity and escrow of proceeds.
 If NCDOR issues a proposed assessment, you must respond by the deadline on the notice to preserve your rights; penalties may be reduced for reasonable cause if you act promptly and document the unauthorized filing.

 Key Requirements